xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/add_a_new_offer.md

    The latter three settings are optional.

-Also, in this section you can specify the locations in which the offer image and short description will be shown (home page, category pages and Special Offers page).
+Also, in this section you can specify the locations in which the offer image and short description will be shown (**home page**, **category pages** and **Special Offers page**).
 If you want to exclude any of the locations, turn them off.